 Typically, treatment for cocaine addiction through a rehab facility begins with medically-assisted detox.
 During detox, individuals manage their withdrawal from cocaine with the help of healthcare professionals.

 Next, treatment shifts to developing healthier coping mechanisms.
 This is often done through individual therapy, including cognitive behavioral therapy (CBT).
 In CBT; psychologists and clients discuss and examine the client’s thoughts and behavior patterns.
 They also explore how to change unhealthy patterns into healthier habits.
 Treatment also includes participating in peer support groups.

-Here at Solution Based Treatment and Detox, our cocaine addiction program includes two main types of treatment:
+Here at Solution Based Treatment and Detox, our addiction program for cocaine and crack abuse includes two main types of treatment: